silkrow/BeginnerOf/rust/notes.md

 A package can have multiple *binary crates* by placing files in the src/bin directory: each file will be a separate binary crate.

 *Modules* let us organize code within a crate into groups for readability and easy reuse.
 Modules control the privacy of items.

+*use* keyword allows us to bring a path into a scope once and then call the items in that path as if they're local items.